Joint-Development-Foundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

 #### Meeting Agendas, Minutes, and other Collateral

-* Agenda and Meeting Minutes templates can be found in the [Template directory]().
+* Agenda and Meeting Minutes templates can be found in the [Template directory][meeting-templates].
 * Meeting materials for each Working Group and Committee are located in that group's repository.
   * Meeting materials include the Agenda, Minutes, and any presentations or documents discussed.
   * Meeting materials generated with assistance from AI tools must be marked as such.
   * Meeting minutes should be reviewed and approved
 * The Project's Meeting Calendar is maintained by LFX Meetings
-* To subscribe to the Meeting Calendar, [click here]()
+* To subscribe to the Meeting Calendar, [click here][project-calendar]
-* To view past or upcoming meetings, access meeting recordings or calendar invites, go to [https://openprofile.dev]
+* To view past or upcoming meetings, access meeting recordings or calendar invites, go to [https://openprofile.dev]()

 ### Decision-Making Practices and Consensus Guidelines
 {{PROJECT-SHORTNAME}} develops its specifications through voluntary consensus, meaning that: